Project: Cold Case FAQs

 How many cases has Project: Cold Case helped solve?

-Arrests have been made in seven cases submitted to us and featured on our website.
+Arrests have been made in eleven cases submitted to us and featured on our website.
 Remember, though, that we are not an investigative firm and we do not collect tips on these cases, but instead ask those with information to provide it directly to law enforcement or anonymous tip lines like Crime Stoppers.
 We wouldn’t necessarily know if our spotlights or social media posts directly resulted in those arrests.
 We truly believe anytime an unsolved case is back in the public eye that it is a good thing.
 We also know that we have helped numerous families by publicizing their loved ones case and generating renewed interest by local media and the public.
 To read more about the cases we have spotlighted where an arrest was made click here.

 How did Project: Cold Case, Inc. get started?

 Project: Cold Case was created by Ryan Backmann in Jacksonville, Florida, five and a half years after his dad was shot in the back and killed while vacuuming drywall dust at a construction site.
 With no witnesses or evidence, the case quickly went cold.
 One of the toughest days for Ryan after the murder was when detectives told him that they had exhausted all leads and were suspending the case.
 No one would be looking into his dad’s case file again unless someone came forward with new information.
 Unfortunately, the local sheriff’s office did not have the time, money, or manpower to list their cold cases online and that, Ryan believed, made it extremely unlikely that anyone would know to come forward if they did have information on the case.